 - Use tools like bit.ly to shorten your links.

-- Include images in your posts when you can to boost engagement.
+- Include gifs and images in your posts when you can to boost engagement.

 - Ideal Message Length: 80 plus words

 - Image Size: 1200 x 1200 px (photos upload at 504 X 504, but this helps ensure quality)

 - Best Time to Post: 1-4 pm or 7-8pm

 - Peak Post Time: Wednesdays at 3 pm

 - Worst Time to Post: Weekends before 8 am and after 8 pm

 Facebook serves as a great platform for interacting with your patients in a non-intrusive way.
 It is important to always keep your tone positive and engage with your patients through comments.
 While you’ll want to provide great information on Facebook, don’t give it all away, you want to entice your followers to click through and interact with your website and social community.